GateKeeper-Server-Acess-Management-Tool/gatekeeper/README.md

 ## Features

 - Request SSH access to a server just by creating a PR to the keykeeper repository.
-- Stateless and serverless. gatekeeper runs on a single binary.
+- Stateless and serverless.gatekeeper runs on a single binary.
 - Optional server activity logs to your favourite workspace like Slack or Discord.
 - Easy Installation and Configuration
 - Get notified when someone escalates privileges or performs administrative tasks using `sudo` or `su`

 ## Dependencies

-The following softwares are required for running gatekeeper:-
+The following softwares are required for runninggatekeeper:-

 - PAM
 - OpenSSH server